leol-223/eval-bias-data-retriever/README.md

 # Evaluation Bias Data Retriever
-This project, using Python, extracts and aggregates course evaluation data from a public university database into a readable CSV format.
+This project extracts and aggregates public course evaluation data from a university's website into a comprehensive CSV file.

 This script and data it produced is part of a research project investigating biases in student feedback.
 The resulting dataset helped reveal trends in student feedback and responses to surveys.